Hallelujah (1929 film): Production

-The music
+Music

 The film gives, in some sections, an authentic representation of black entertainment and religious music in the 1920s, though some of the sequences are Europeanized and over-arranged.
-In the outdoor revival meeting, with the preacher singing and acting out the "train to hell," is authentic in style until the end, where he launches into Irving Berlin's "Waiting at the End of the Road".
+In the outdoor revival meeting, with the preacher singing and acting out the "train to hell", is authentic in style until the end, where he launches into Irving Berlin's "Waiting at the End of the Road".
 Similarly, an outdoor group of workers near the beginning of the film are singing a choral arrangement of "Way Down Upon the Swanee River" (written by Stephen Foster, who never visited the South).
-Supposedly, according to Vidor himself in an interview given to The New York Times, "while Stephen Foster and others were inspired by hearing Negro songs on the levees, their music was not at all of the Negro type".
-He went on to add that Foster's music had "the distinct finish and technique of European music, possibly of German Origin."
+According to Vidor himself in an interview given to The New York Times, "while Stephen Foster and others were inspired by hearing Negro songs on the levees, their music was not at all of the Negro type".
+He went on to add that Foster's music had "the distinct finish and technique of European music, possibly of German origin".

-A sequence which is of vital importance in the history of classic jazz is in the dancehall, where Nina Mae McKinney performs Irving Berlin's "Swanee Shuffle".
-Although actually filmed in a New York studio using black actors, the sequence gives an accurate representation of a low-life black dance-hall - part of the roots of classic jazz.
+In a dancehall scene, Nina Mae McKinney performs Irving Berlin's "Swanee Shuffle".
+Although actually filmed in a New York studio using black actors, the sequence gives an accurate representation of a low-life black dance-hall—part of the roots of classic jazz.
 Most Hollywood films of the period sanitized black music.

 Given the equipment available at the time, the film's soundtrack was a technical achievement, employing a much wider range of editing and mixing techniques than was generally used in "talkies" in this period.

 Reception

-Exhibitors were worried that white audiences would stay away due to the black cast.
-They hosted two premieres, one at the Embassy Theatre in Manhattan and the other at the Lafayette Theatre in Harlem.
-The Black people who came to watch the film in Manhattan were forced to sit in the balcony.
+Exhibitors were worried white audiences would stay away due to the Black cast.
+They hosted two premieres, one at the Embassy Theatre in Midtown Manhattan, along Times Square, and the other at the Lafayette Theatre in Harlem, in northern Manhattan.
+The Black people who came to watch the film in Midtown Manhattan were forced to sit in the balcony.
 Hallelujah was commercially and critically successful.
 Photoplay praised the film for its depiction of African Americans and commented on the cast: "Every member of Vidor's cast is excellent.
 Although none of them ever worked before a camera or a microphone before, they give unstudied and remarkably spontaneous performances.
 That speaks a lot for Vidor's direction."
 Mordaunt Hall, in The New York Times, wrote approvingly of the all-Black cast, stating, "Hallelujah!, with its clever Negro cast, is one of the few talking pictures that is really a separate and distinct form of entertainment from a stage play".
-The combination of two groundbreaking aspects of the film, audible dialogue and an all-black cast, set the movie apart from its contemporaries.
+The combination of two groundbreaking aspects of the film, audible dialogue and an all-Black cast, set the movie apart from its contemporaries.
 In The New York Times, Mordaunt Hall wrote: "in portraying the peculiarly typical religious hysteria of the darkies and their gullibility, Mr. Vidor atones for any sloth in preceding scenes."